 MAURO FERMARIELLO/SCIENCE PHOTO LIBRARY/Getty Images

-Research suggests that approximately 56% of people who attempt to come off antidepressants experience symptoms of medication withdrawal.
+Research suggests that anywhere from 56% to 80% of people who attempt to come off antidepressants experience symptoms of medication withdrawal or discontinuation.

-The reason for this is that suddenly stopping an antidepressant can cause a chemical imbalance in the brain, which can have physical and mental effects.
+The reason for withdrawal symptoms is that suddenly stopping an antidepressant can cause a chemical imbalance in the brain, which can have physical and mental effects.

 Antidepressants with a longer half-life, such as Prozac, are less likely to cause problems on discontinuation.
 The term half-life refers to how quickly the amount of a drug in the body reduces by half.

-Prozac has an approximate half-life of 5 days, which is much longer than that of many other antidepressants.
+Prozac has an approximate half-life of 4 to 6 days, which is much longer than that of many other antidepressants.

 A 2020 study notes that severe withdrawal symptoms are less common with fluoxetine than with other antidepressants.
 However, withdrawal from Prozac typically lasts longer than it does for drugs with a shorter half-life.